conradakunga/Blog/_posts/2020-11-09-getting-now-playing-information-from-wqxr-in-net.md

 ```
 This code now handles both normal requests as well as redirected requests.

+The difference is that for some reason, the initial `https` URL has been permanently moved to a `http` location.

 If we make this request the response is as follows:

 ```json